 You can find more information on registered domestic partnerships at novascotia.ca/sns/access/vitalstats/domestic-partnership.asp

 If we move in together but do not get married, who owns the things we buy together?

 If you and your common law partner buy something together, such as furniture or a car, you both own it.
 If you buy something on your own, it remains your property.
 Keep proof of payment (such as receipts) and write down who paid for the item.
-If you own a home or land, or have investments, you may want to have a cohabitation agreement prepared.
+If you own a home or land, or have investments or other significant assets, you may want to have a cohabitation agreement prepared.

 How can I protect my property after we move in together or get married?

 You should ask your lawyer about a cohabitation agreement.
 A cohabitation agreement is a written agreement between you and your partner that sets out your rights and responsibilities to each other.
 This can include who owns property and expensive goods, how property will be divided if you separate, and what responsibilities you have to support each other.

 If you decide to get married, you could have a marriage contract.
 This is an agreement between two married people that sets out who owns what property.
 This type of contract is often called a pre-nuptial agreement, or 'pre-nup' for short.
 Most cohabitation agreements become marriage contracts if the parties get married, but the agreement must be clear that the parties wanted this when they signed the cohabitation agreement.